Who Was John Cabot?

 Death and Legacy

 It is believed Cabot died sometime in 1499 or 1500, but his fate remains a mystery.
 In February 1498, Cabot was given permission to make a new voyage to North America; in May of that year, he departed from Bristol, England, with five ships and a crew of 300 men.
-The ships carried ample provisions and small samplings of cloth, lace points and other "trifles," suggesting an expectation of fostering trade with indigenous people.
+The ships carried ample provisions and small samplings of cloth, lace points and other "trifles," suggesting an expectation of fostering trade with Indigenous peoples.
 En route, one ship became disabled and sailed to Ireland, while the other four ships continued on.
 From this point, there is only speculation as to the fate of the voyage and Cabot.

 For many years, it was believed that the ships were lost at sea.
 More recently, however, documents have emerged that place Cabot in England in 1500, laying speculation that he and his crew actually survived the voyage.
 Historians have also found evidence to suggest that Cabot's expedition explored the eastern Canadian coast, and that a priest accompanying the expedition might have established a Christian settlement in Newfoundland.